saiccoumar/ascii_converter/README.md

 My implementation:
 1. Enhance image for better output using gaussian blur
-2. Convert the image to a greyscaale type L Pillow image using Pillow functions
+2. Convert the image to a greyscale type L Pillow image using Pillow functions
 3. Apply sobel of laplace convolutional filters to the image
 4. Resize the Image
 5. Convert the Image to 0s and 1s for a black and white image